 My early attempts were confined to incorporating accelerated solutioning processes into spaces like meeting and work rooms.
 Several approaches were contemplated at that time and the more concrete ones are presented below:

-- Hardwiring – This is the kind of wiring found in the iStudio of the Ministry of Education, where the innovation process described by John Kao was hardwired into the space.
+John Kao was hardwired into the space.
 Here, the designer believes that breakthroughs could happen when participants experience total immersion in and strict in adhering to the prescribed process and hardwiring the process into the space guarantees such results.
 His process could be found scripted onto the walls and the fixtures are built and acquired to allow the participants to follow the given script.

 - Soft Wiring – This is the type of wiring that was adapted by the Ministry of Defence for its innovation rooms.
 The layout and fixtures are designed and acquired to create an environment that is suitable for a finite array of processes.
 We were able to accommodate a range of layouts within these definitions: